Joshark/archipelago-sms/docs/setup_en.md

 This will produce a `/Players/Templates` folder in your Archipelago install, which contains default config files for every game in your `custom_worlds` folder.
 You can manually edit the config file using a text editor of your choice.

-Alternately, the [Player Settings](../player-settings) page on the website allows you to configure your personal settings and export a config file from them.

 ### Verifying your config file

 If you would like to validate your config file to make sure it works, you may do so on the